DR. ERIKA FRIEZE, Psy.D

 Carrie graduated from UC Davis in 2005 with a BA in English, and CSU Sacramento in 2014 with a master’s degree in mild/moderate Special Education.
 She has been involved in education for over 20 years, starting as a volunteer for tutoring programs in inner-city schools.

 She worked for UC Davis for over 12 years, serving for 10 years on the UC Davis Disabilities Advisory Committee to the Chancellor.
 She has volunteered as an advocate for children with special needs, making recommendations on transition plans and how to beneficially implement modifications.
 Because each child is different, she believes in meeting students where they are to individualize their needs and goals.

 In her spare time, Carrie is learning American Sign Language, and enjoys spending time with her family, dog, and recently adopted cat.
 She’s also an artist, and has fun creating art pieces for friends and family.

 ERICA LINDLEY, Office Manager

 Erica joined the Bridges of the Mind team in September 2019.
-She has a BA from CSU Chico in Communications, Graphic Design Option, and also spent 6 years working in Equity Compensation.
-She is an ardent supporter of Dr. Erika Frieze’s vision for Bridges of the Mind and the services the business provides the community and region.
+She has a BA from CSU Chico in Communications, with Graphic Design Option, and a minor in Printmaking.
+After working a couple years as a Graphic Designer, Erica switched gears to work briefly as a stock broker, then spent 6 years working as a SPA (Stock Plan Administrator) in Equity Compensation.
+Between her time as a SPA and joining the Bridges team she left the workforce to raiser her two boys, and to volunteer in the community.
+Erica’s highly organized nature (and love of spreadsheets) lend well to her role as Office Manager.
+She is an ardent supporter of the programs and services Bridges of the Mind provides the community and region.

 CHARMAINE FLANSBAUM, Administrative Assistant